How to Lower Your Inflammation Without Major Changes to Your Diet

 What is Quercetin?

 Quercetin is a plant pigment (flavonoid) which has both anti-inflammatory and antiviral fighting properties.
 These pigments exist naturally in many fruits and vegetables such as asparagus, watercress, okra, and capers.
 However, many of us are simply not getting enough in our diet.
 Researchers estimate that the average daily Western diet contains no more than 1.0 gram of flavonoids daily.
 Relevant governmental agencies have yet to develop a recommended daily amount (RDA) for bioflavonoids.
-These substances require more scientific research and time to accurately determine optimal dosages.
-(WeAreFeel Nutrition Team, Nov 27 2021).
+These substances require more scientific research and time to accurately determine optimal dosages (WeAreFeel Nutrition Team, Nov 27 2021).

 How Does Quercetin Help With Inflammation?

-Taking Quercetin is like putting on armor to combat inflammation.
+Taking Quercetin is like putting on armour to combat inflammation.
 With antioxidant boosting properties, it gives the body a fighting chance against many common diseases since inflammation can often be the root cause.
 Inflammatory health issues can range from heart disease, allergies, and infections, to chronic fatigue and autoimmune disorders like arthritis.

 Where Can I get it?
-What foods can I eat to get Quercetin
+What foods can I eat to get Quercetin?

-We have included a list of theTop 10 Common produce items high in Quercetin that you can incorporate into your diet.
+It can be tricky to determine which parts of a plant contain the nutrients we need so we have included a list of theTop 10 Common produce items high in Quercetin that you can incorporate into your diet.

 No. Food Quercetin Content Source